-Of particular interest to juniors, seniors, and graduate students is the job announcement notebook, which is kept in the Dean's Office.
+Of particular interest to juniors, seniors, and graduate students is the job announcement notebook, which is kept in the School of Music Office.
 When announcements of teaching positions, playing positions, auditions, and competitions are received, they are placed in this jobs notebook.
 The notebook is available upon request for viewing and must be kept in the office area.
-Immediate job openings within the Inland Empire area are posted on the bulletin board next to WH 113.
 Job notices in specific musical areas are usually distributed to the professor(s) in the appropriate musical specialty field.
 Let instructors know of your interests so that when something suitable to your needs and abilities becomes available, you can be notified.
 The Student Development Center also provides job listings, workshops for making resumes, and other services.
 You are encouraged to use them.